-- the support of management and the organisation. - direct access and freedom to report to senior management, including the Chief Executive and the Finance & Audit Committee; and - Notification of suspected or detected fraud, corruption or impropriety.
+- the support of management and the Service. - direct access and freedom to report to senior management, including the Chief Fire Officer and the Finance & Audit Committee; and - notification of suspected or detected fraud, corruption, or impropriety.

 Management is responsible for establishing (including the tracking and implementation of Internal Audit recommendations) and maintaining internal controls, including proper accounting records and other management information and is also responsible for the appropriate and effective management of risk.